Sales Compensation

 2. Remote Pay Normalization & Location-Based Adjustments

-- Time zone disparities: An SE on the West Coast supporting EMEA clients may routinely take late-night calls, while others face lighter schedules but earn the same pay.
+1. Time zone disparities: An SE on the West Coast supporting EMEA clients may routinely take late-night calls, while others face lighter schedules at the same pay.

-- Travel inequities: Some SEs are required to travel more frequently to cover strategic accounts in regions without local SE support, which can blur fairness in workload vs. compensation.
+2. Travel inequities: Some SEs travel more frequently to cover strategic accounts in regions without local SE support, which blurs fairness in workload vs. compensation.

 Remote-first organizations that acknowledge these SE-specific challenges and offer flexibility or additional incentives for time-zone and travel strain are better positioned to retain talent and keep compensation equitable.